mischnic/tree-shaking-example/README.md

 Currently the major advantage of `Rambda` over `Ramda` is its tree-shaking ability and this repo is the proof the this statement.

-It also shows that in terms of production build `Rollup` can be better than `Webpack`
+It also shows that in terms of tree-shaking, `Rollup` is currently better choice than `Webpack`.